Where to Stay in Barcelona: The Best Neighborhoods and Hotels

 Below are my favorite companies I use time and time again when I book my travel.

-• Booking.com – Booking probably has the widest selection of budget accommodation in the world.
+• Booking.com – Booking has the widest selection of budget accommodation in the world.
 In our studies, they constantly found the cheapest rooms.
 I also like their easy-to-use interface and no-money-down policy.

 • Selina Hostel – This is the best hostel accommodation in the world.
 Their unique CoLive stays, artwork and location are the best.
 Not to mention, they are a great value travel brand!